Student-Athlete Bill of Rights

 The student-athlete anti-hazing agreement reads as follows:

-I have been informed by my Coach that the Saint Xavier University Athletic Department does not condone any type of activity within the Athletic Department which could be considered as a hazing or initiation.
+I have been informed by my Coach that the Saint Xavier University Athletics Department does not condone any type of activity within the Athletics Department which could be considered as a hazing or initiation.

 My coach has informed me that any incident on my part in a hazing or initiation will result in disciplinary action.

-As a part of the Saint Xavier University Athletic Program, I agree that I will not take part in any hazing or initiation during my career as a student-athlete representing Saint Xavier University.
+As a part of the Saint Xavier University Athletics Program, I agree that I will not take part in any hazing or initiation during my career as a student-athlete representing Saint Xavier University.

 NAIA Eligibility Requirements